alastairmoody-madeye/Engineering-Ladders/Quality-Engineer.md

 ![System Dimensions](charts/Layr-Engineering-Path-QE1.png "Quality Engineer 1")

-* **Adopts**: actively learns and adopts the quality engineering technology and tools defined by the team
+* **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-* **Enhances**: successfully pushes enhances existing tests for improvements and extensions to the system
+* **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 * **Learns**: quickly learns from others and consistently steps up when it is required
-* **Follows**: follows the team processes, delivering a consistent flow of features to production
+* **Follows**: follows the team processes, delivering a consistent flow of features to system
-* **Subsystem**: makes an impact on one or more subsystems
+* **Sub Team**: makes an impact on individuals within a team but not the entire team

 ## QE2 - Quality Engineer 2

 ![System Dimensions](charts/Layr-Engineering-Path-QE2.png "Quality Engineer 2")

-* **Adopts**: actively learns and adopts the quality engineering technology and tools defined by the team
+* **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-* **Enhances**: successfully pushes enhances existing tests for improvements and extensions to the system
+* **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 * **Learns**: quickly learns from others and consistently steps up when it is required
-* **Follows**: follows the team processes, delivering a consistent flow of features to production
+* **Follows**: follows the team processes, delivering a consistent flow of features to system
-* **Subsystem**: makes an impact on one or more subsystems
+* **Sub Team**: makes an impact on individuals within a team but not the entire team

 ## QE3 - Quality Engineer 3

 ![System Dimensions](charts/Layr-Engineering-Path-QE3.png "Quality Engineer 3")

-* **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
+* **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
-* **Designs**: designs and implements tests for medium to large size features while maintaining existing tests
+* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 * **Supports**: proactively supports other team members and helps them to be successful
 * **Challenges**: challenges the team processes, looking for ways to improve them
-* **Team**: makes an impact on the whole team, not just on specific parts of it
+* **Team**: makes an impact on the whole team including members playing other roles

 ## QE4 - Quality Engineer 4

 ![System Dimensions](charts/Layr-Engineering-Path-QE4.png "Quality Engineer 4")

-* **Evangelizes**: researches, creates proofs of concept and introduces new quality engineering technologies to the team
+* **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team to accelerate the team and reduce costs
 * **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
 * **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Challenges**: challenges the team processes, looking for ways to improve them
-* **Team**: makes an impact on the whole team, not just on specific parts of it
+* **Team**: makes an impact on the whole team including members playing other roles

 # Also Known As
 * Quality Assurance